jikisheree/capsnap/README.md

 # CapSnap
 ## CapSnap: Retail Self-checkout System using Computational Intelligence Techniques (261492 Final ProjectCapSnap)
 This is the source code of our website application for store selling management, which is a part our CapSnap project.
+You can visit our website with example data via https://capsnap.vercel.app/ using Username: admin3@gmail.com
+      Password: 111111

 Majority of Computer Engineering, Faculty of Engineering @ Chiang Mai University